Points Race Rankings – Link

 The Elite Epee Events are known for running some of the best events in the country.
 As such entry fees are not as low as some Open events, however we do try to keep our entry fees lower/similar to comparably run events.
 The entry fee has risen over the last few years, which takes into account increasing costs for Hall Hire, van hire, referees, fuel etc and allows the events to keep to the high quality of refereeing/hardware for the events going forward.

 For 2023 onwards we plan to be able to pay all referees and organizers approximately £80 for a full day helping to cover expenses etc in attending.
 Some specialist positions may receive a higher amount.

 Withdrawals/Refunds – As we encourage fencers to enter the senior Open events as early as possible, we will offer fencers refunds of their entry fees if they do need to withdraw from the event.
 However to receive a refund the request to withdraw must occur at least 3 weeks prior to the event in question as otherwise staffing and other costs would have been planned with certain entry numbers and the event risks its financial viability.
 Refunds will be subject to a £12.00 administration fee.

 The main closing date for all events will be 3 weeks prior to the event date, though late entries may be accepted after this date with a £15 late entry fee.
 No entries will generally be accepted in the week preceding any event.

 Data retention, Publishing of Entry lists and Results online

-By entering these competitions you agree for entry lists and results to be published on our facebook page, website and linked results page (British Fencing, Epee.me etc) and that data (including contact data) can be held by the event organisers to assist in future competition arrangements (including contacting you to inform you of future events).
+By entering these competitions you agree for entry lists, results, photographs and videos to be published on our facebook page, website and linked results page (British Fencing etc) and that data (including contact data) can be held by the event organisers to assist in future competition arrangements (including contacting you to inform you of future events).